Dolphin WaterCare

 Dolphin WaterCare is a brand of environmentally responsible pulsed-power water treatment technology patented by Clearwater Systems Corporation.
 The system is designed to control scale, corrosion and biological activity in cooling towers without the use of chemicals, chemical tanks or pumps.
 The brand is used in various industries to treat water from cooling towers, chilling systems, heat exchangers, direct evaporative coolers, and hot water systems.
-In 2015 the brand was acquire and company were acquired by EVAPCO.
+In 2015 the company was acquired by EVAPCO.

 History

 Dolphin WaterCare began in the early 1990s at the University of Connecticut.
 The founders developed the technology with a prototype by 1994.
 In 1998, Clearwater Systems Corporation was formed to market and sell the technology.
 The systems have been sold throughout North America, Europe, Australia, Russia, Southeast Asia, and selected areas of China and the Arabian Peninsula.

 Technology

 Dolphin WaterCare uses pulsed-power to physically treat the water instead of using chemicals and is considered an environmentally friendly way to treat water.
 The pulsed-power imparts electromagnetic fields into the water to accomplish the treatment of the cooling water.
 The induced fields modify the surface charge of naturally occurring particles within the water.
 As a result, calcium and carbonate ions are no longer repelled allowing for rapid nucleation and growth of calcium carbonate in a powder form as opposed to precipitation of calcium carbonate crystal scale on HVAC equipment surfaces.

 This form of water treatment is designed to provide control of bacteria, scale and corrosion: